richarms/mk_sched_opt/README.md

 # MeerKAT Scheduler

 A greedy scheduler built for the MeerKAT radio telescope.
-It optimizes telescope usage by greedily maximizing the length of scheduled observations within specified constraints, including visibility windows, minimum observation durations, configuration time (i.e. DleayCal), and day/night and sunrise/sunset constraints.
+It optimizes telescope usage by greedily maximizing the length of scheduled observations within specified constraints, including visibility windows, minimum observation durations, configuration time (i.e. DelayCal), and day/night and sunrise/sunset constraints.

 ## Notes